Emmersot/third-project/README.md.txt

 Tests

 Test 1
-Describe: Take sentence and create a string
+Describe: Take number form input and create a string to that length

 Test: "It should return an string of numbers from 0 index to the user's inputted max length"
 Code: const beepBop = number.toString();
 console.log ('digitsToString: ', digitsToString);
-Expected Output: [0, 1, 2, 3, 4, 5]
+Expected Output: [0,1,2,3,4,5]
+Input: 5

 Test 2